 The world of noir goes well beyond the boundaries of NOIR CITY.
 The Film Noir Foundation's news page brings you the latest on film noir screenings and festivals in the U.S. and abroad.
 We also cover: neo-noirs currently in the theatre; DVD, Blu-ray and digital releases of classic noirs and the films influenced by them; and noir news "beyond the cinema"—current events, fine and performing art pieces and commercial products inspired by the world of noir.
 We'll also let you know which dark gems are playing during the current month on TCM and FOX Movie Channel on the Film Noir Foundation's TV Listing's page.

-NOIR CITY Annual #5 is now available on Amazon.com!
-Add this book to your library and help the FNF rescue and restore vintage noir films.
-NOIR CITY Annual #5 contains the best writing on noir available anywhere in the world!
-Articles for this 264-page b ook have been selected from 2012's NOIR CITY quarterly e-magazine, showcasing writers Eddie Muller, Vince Keenan, Jake Hinkson, Imogen Sara Smith, Mark Fertig, Carl Steward, and others, with an introduction by Eddie Muller.
-Dramatically designed by Michael Kronenberg, beautifully printed and with a new, sturdy binding, the NOIR CITY Annual #5 is a steal at $25.
+Add this book to your library and help the FNF in its restoration and preservation efforts!
+NOIR CITY Annual #6 has the best writing on noir available anywhere in the world!
+Articles for this 248-page book have been selected from 2013's NOIR CITY quarterly e-magazine, showcasing contributing writers Vince Keenan, Jake Hinkson, Imogen Sara Smith, Mark Fertig, Carl Steward, and others, with an introduction by Eddie Muller.
+Dramatically designed by Michael Kronenberg, the NOIR CITY Annual #6 is a steal at $25.
 Now available from Amazon. → PURCHASE HERE.

 Follow us on Facebook and Twitter.
 If you haven't signed up, maybe you should.
 Maybe you'll meet someone who will betray you and leave you for dead on the internet.
 At the least, you'll have access to a vast repository of noir posters and photos.